Steven J. Mitby represents companies and individuals in high stakes business litigation throughout the United States.

 Largest intentional tort verdict in Texas last year.
 Mr. Mitby won an $11.4 million jury verdict for business disparagement in a dispute between two Houston technology companies.
 This win was the largest intentional tort verdict in Texas in 2014 and easily the largest reputation-based tort verdict in Texas for the past decade.
 Mr. Mitby achieved a finding of actual malice and punitive damages.
 This win was even more remarkable because the defendant had refused to offer any money in settlement and asserted numerous counterclaims (all of which resulted in no liability against Mr. Mitby’s client).

 Beating big companies and big law firms.
-Mr. Mitby regularly represents companies in complex commercial and intellectual property disputes against large defendants and large law firms.
+Mr. Mitby regularly represents companies in complex commercial and intellectual property disputes against the largest companies in the world.
 Mr. Mitby won a favorable settlement for Versata, Inc. in a license dispute with Equifax, Inc. in federal court in Atlanta.
 Mr. Mitby achieved this result by developing a creative damages model based on copyright, trade secret, and contract claims.
 The case settled favorably for a confidential amount after Mr. Mitby took the deposition of Equifax’s expert.
+Mr. Mitby is currently lead counsel in a software dispute with Ford Motor Company, which USA Today has called a “billion dollar” case.
+Mr. Mitby also represents Idera, Inc. against United Health Group.

 Defending legitimate competition.
 Mr. Mitby regularly defends companies in patent litigation brought by non-practicing entities.
 In 2014, Mr. Mitby successfully defended Ignite, Inc., a Plano, Texas-based software company against patent infringement claims by a non-practicing entity in Delaware.
 Mr. Mitby developed an invalidity defense, arguing that the accused features were part of commercial software by Ignite that predated the plaintiff’s patents.
 This defense resulted in a favorable settlement before the Markman hearing.